 We are designing new immunologically active biomaterials platforms in order to treat a range of diseases and conditions including inflammatory diseases (rheumatoid arthritis, inflammatory bowel disease, psoriasis); infectious diseases such as influenza and HIV; and other conditions including cancer, food allergy, and urinary tract infections.
 We are a diverse and multidisciplinary group of researchers spanning a broad range of career stages (undergraduates, masters students, PhD students, postdocs, faculty) working together to tackle challenging problems in healthcare.

 The immune system and the ways that a material can interact with it are complex, and any immunotherapy must be designed to elicit a precisely tuned combination of immunological responses, so we construct materials using molecular self-assembly.
-We design and synthesize proteins and peptides that have the ability to self-organize into particles, fibers, and gels, and we strive to create platforms where multiple different molecules can be arranged within these materials in a modular, mix-and-match style that allows us to systematically engineer them.
+We design and synthesize proteins, peptides, and their derivatives to have the ability to self-organize into particles, fibers, and gels, and we strive to create platforms where multiple different molecules can be arranged within these materials in a modular, mix-and-match style that allows us to systematically engineer them.
 Using these platforms, we seek to engage the numerous parallel immunological mechanisms that enable successful immunotherapies.

-Biomaterials immunology requires a highly multidisciplinary research approach, so all of our work is collaborative, relying on the expertise and energy of colleagues here at Duke and at several other US and international institutions.
+Biomaterials immunology requires a highly multidisciplinary research approach, so our work is deeply collaborative, relying on the expertise and collaborative spirit of colleagues throughout Duke and beyond.

 Thanks for visiting our group's webpage.